osmcode/libosmium/README.md

 ## Testing

-there are a few unit tests using the boost unit test framework in the "test" directory. many more tests are needed, any help appreciated.
+There are a few unit tests using the boost unit test framework in the "test" directory.
+Many more tests are needed, any help appreciated.

 Run "make test" from the main directory or go to the "test" directory and type